oloc/g10b/install/readme.md

 # Install
 Here are the scripts helping to install puppet master and puppet agent without the vagrant boxes.
-They were the bootstraps in the vagrant files.
-I have extracted them from the version V0.3, I have cleaned them a little bit, and I put them here.
-But I didn't test them.
+That can be helpfull if you want to pop your lab in a cloud.
+My advice is to create two instances, one with the Puppet agent, and one with the Puppet master, and to save them as template.
+At this point you should at the same situation than with vagrant.

 ## Usage
-So, with this caution, I suggest to use it like that:
+So, with this advice, I suggest to use in each instance (agent and master) that:

     env GIT_SSL_NO_VERIFY=true git clone https://github.com/oloc/g10b.git
     cd ./g10b/install
     . ./install.sh XXXX			# with XXXX=agent or master

 ## Useful use case
-I decide to split install-master.sh into install-master.sh and config-master.sh with the goal to be abble to launch an update of the puppet-master configuration without to have to launch the whole process from the provision.
+I decide to separate the installation and the configuration scripts with the goal to be abble to launch an update of the puppet-master configuration without to launch the whole process with the installation.

-If you have already install the all things, push some updates in the puppet stuff, you just have to do:
+If you have already install the all things and if you want to push some updates in the puppet stuff, you just have to do:

     cd <root tree>/g10b/install
     . ./config-master.sh -u

+This _-u option_ clone the github repository into a temporary directory and copy the puppet configuration files and manifests files.
+And, if you are not offline (see below), this _-u option_ install puppet modules regarding the retrieved **modules.lst** file.

 ## Useful option
 You can toggle the **OffLine** parameter to 1 in the g10b/install/install.cfg if your are offline.
 This option can help if you want to launch without network and avoid the "apt-get" instructions and their friends.